rubyonjets/jets/README.md

 end
 ```

 Test your API Gateway endpoints with curl or postman.
-Note, replace the URL endpoint with the one that was created:
+Note, replace the URL endpoint with the one that is created:

 ```sh
 $ curl -s "https://quabepiu80.execute-api.us-east-1.amazonaws.com/stag/posts" | jq .